Meet the opposition | QPR

-Swansea City head to Loftus Road to face QPR on Saturday (3pm), here we take a closer look at the Rs.
+As Swansea City prepare to take on QPR in the Championship on Wednesday night (7.45pm), we take a closer look at the Londoners

 What's their story?

-Having been in the top-flight for the inaugural Premier League season, Gerry Francis would lead the club to their highest-ever finish in 1992-93 as they claimed fifth place, with former Swans goalkeeping coach Tony Roberts among that squad.
+Having been part of the Premier League's inaugural season, Gerry Francis would lead the club to their highest-ever finish in the restructured top-flight in 1992-93 as they claimed fifth place, with former Swans goalkeeping coach Tony Roberts among that squad.

 The Hoops suffered relegation in 1995-96 and have had two short stints in the top-flight since.